MicrosoftDocs/learn/learn-pr/wwl-sci/monitor-maintain-azure-active-directory/includes/4-connect-data-from-azure-active-directory-to-azure-sentinel.md

 ## Prerequisites

 - Any Azure AD license (Free/O365/P1/P2) is sufficient to ingest sign in logs into Microsoft Sentinel.
-Additional per-gigabyte charges may apply for Azure Monitor (Log Analytics) and Microsoft Sentinel.
+Extra per-gigabyte charges may apply for Azure Monitor (Log Analytics) and Microsoft Sentinel.
 - Your user must be assigned the Microsoft Sentinel Contributor role on the workspace.
 - Your user must be assigned the Global Administrator or Security Administrator roles on the tenant you want to stream the logs from.
 - Your user must have read and write permissions to the Azure AD diagnostic settings to be able to see the connection status.